-U of L Jazz ensemble director and music instructor, Dr. Josh Davies is wonderful.
+The uLethbridge Jazz Ensemble director and music instructor, Dr. Josh Davies is wonderful.
 He welcomed me into the jazz ensemble despite my relative lack of experience.
 He saw that I had potential and encouraged me and helped me to feel welcome, and in return I was able to commit myself to improving my musical abilities.
 He gave me a great opportunity to get involved with the music side of fine arts, and I truly enjoyed my time as part of the ensemble.

 What are your hopes/plans for the future?